cockroachdb/docs/v21.2/bulk-delete-data.md

     ALTER TABLE rides ADD COLUMN last_updated TIMESTAMPTZ DEFAULT now() ON UPDATE now();
     ~~~

-1. To improve `DELETE` performance, index the `TIMESTAMP` column.
-We recommend using a [hash-sharded index](hash-sharded-indexes.html) to reduce bottlenecks, as `TIMESTAMP` values are [sequentially stored in ranges](architecture/distribution-layer.html#range-splits):
+1. To improve `DELETE` performance, index the `TIMESTAMPTZ` column.
+We recommend using a [hash-sharded index](hash-sharded-indexes.html) to reduce bottlenecks, as `TIMESTAMPTZ` values are [sequentially stored in ranges](architecture/distribution-layer.html#range-splits):

     {% include copy-clipboard.html %}
     ~~~ sql